arieftb/tb-note-learning/README.md

 The application supports multiple languages:

-- Switch between available languages in the settings
+- Switch between English and Indonesian languages in the settings
 - All UI elements are automatically translated based on your language selection
-- Language preference is saved for future sessions
+- Language preference is saved in local storage for future sessions
+- Translations are managed through a centralized translations.js file

 ## Project Structure